13 Incredibly Common Mistakes People Make in Their Wills

 LIGHTFIELD STUDIOS/Adobe Lawyer and client

-It may be difficult or impossible to distribute everything to your beneficiaries or other entities.
-For items that aren’t given a specific target, consider adding a clause for leftovers in order for those unnamed items to be distributed properly after your death.
+For items that aren’t given a specific target, consider adding a clause for leftovers in order for those unnamed items to be adequately distributed after your passing.

 Not naming beneficiaries on investments